Disappearance of Etta Riel: Publicity

-Riel's case received wide publicity in New England in the 1930s and was covered by national wire services.
+Riel's case received wide publicity in the eastern United States in the 1930s and was covered by national wire services.
 In March 1937, "The Disappearance of Etta Riel" was the subject of New York's WOR radio Mystery Stories program.
 In May of that year, Liberty magazine published a feature-length article on the case.
 A 1948 article about the disappearance of Paula Jean Welden from Bennington College cited the Riel case, along with the 1925 disappearance of Alice Corbett from Smith College, as examples of other mysterious disappearances of New England college women.